 “Slay her!” ordered the Empress Syryna.

 Shayera glanced around the Fortress.
 What can I do to stop this brute? she wondered.

-The feather femme fatale flew out of his reach and dodged ray beams as other alien soldiers fired upon her agile form.
+The Feathered Femme Fatale flew out of his reach and dodged ray beams as other alien soldiers fired upon her agile form.
 She kicked open a cage, and a brightly colored animal hopped out.
 This pet may be the distraction I need, if it’s anything like a species I saw once on Rann, she thought.

 The animal was frightened by the noise and reacted with devastating results.
 It howled with a high-intensity pitch that brought even the massive Mammoth to his knees and sent Syryna and her troops screaming to the floor.